Franz Maierhofer

-Franz Maierhofer (21 December 1897 - 22 August 1943) was a Gauleiter of the Nazi Party for the Upper Palatinate and Lower Bavaria.
+Franz Maierhofer (21 December 1897 – 22 August 1943) was a German school teacher who became the Gauleiter of the Nazi Party for the Upper Palatinate and Lower Bavaria.
 He was also a member of the Schutzstaffel (SS) and the Wehrmacht.
 He was killed in action on the eastern front in World War II.

 Early years

-The tenth child of a locomotive operator, he grew up in Regensburg.
-After high school, at the outbreak of World War I in 1914 he enlisted as a volunteer with the 11th Royal Bavarian Infantry Regiment.
+The tenth child of a locomotive operator, Maierhofer grew up in Regensburg and attended the local Volksschule and preparatory school.
+At the outbreak of World War I in 1914, he enlisted as a one-year volunteer with the 11th Royal Bavarian Infantry Regiment.
 He attended officer training classes and was promoted to Leutnant in August 1916.
-In April 1917, he was wounded and taken prisoner by the French.
-He was awarded the Iron Cross, first and second class.
-He returned to Germany in April 1920, and was discharged from the service with a 20 percent disability.
+Fighting on the western front with the 10th Royal Bavarian Infantry Regiment as a deputy company commander, he was wounded and taken prisoner by the French in April 1917.
+He was awarded the Iron Cross, first and second class and the Bavarian Military Merit Order, 4th class with swords.

+After the end of the war, he was returned to Germany in April 1920, and was discharged from the service with a 20 percent disability.
 He resumed his education, training as an elementary school teacher in Amberg from 1920 to 1922.
 He passed his teaching examinations in December 1922.
-In 1923 he became an assistant teacher and in 1925 he was employed as a teacher.
-In 1930 he took up a teaching position in Auerbach in the Upper Palatinate (Oberpfalz).
-He was eventually dismissed from public school service on 1 November 1932 due to his political activities.
+In 1923, he became an assistant teacher and, in 1925, he was employed as a teacher.
+In 1930, he took up a teaching position in Auerbach in the Upper Palatinate (Oberpfalz).
+He was dismissed from public school service on 1 November 1932 due to his political activities.